Written by Marc Henshall on January 14, 2015 under Listening

 As a phono cartridge designed specifically for audiophile hi-fi, the Shure M97xE features the option to engage a specialist dynamic stabilizer when the blue Shure banner is unclipped from the main cartridge body.
-You could be forgiven for thinking this was simply a brush for cleaning dust and dirt from your records; however, this is a […]
+Learn what this stabilizer is used for.

-Written by Marc Young on November 21, 2017 under Live
+Written by Marc Young on November 21, 2017 under MOTIV

 Sprechen Sie electro pop?
 Brush up on your German with a set from Austrian band Yukno on the Shure audio series showcasing live recordings made with MOTIV microphones.

 Written by Michael Pettersen on July 13, 2017 under News